Bentonville Wild West Invitational

 Thomas Guarino Paradigm

-I am a student at the University of Arkansas Fayetteville and I study political science, economics, and French.
+I am a student at the University of Arkansas Fayetteville and I study French and Political Science.
 I debated for three years in high school and have competed both regionally and nationally.
 I mainly have done Public Forum and Congressional debate; however, I have also competed in policy and Lincoln-Douglas and I am familiar with the styles.
 So you know how I view the round I separate it into two parts, speaking and argumentation.
 SO, with that said...

 Rhetoric and speaking style are imperative to any debate round.
 How you say what you say is just as important as what you are saying.
 Remember, the point is to convince me what you say is correct and matters, so don't just spew information, persuade me.
 Also important, I can handle speed to a point: if you are either too fast or unclear for me I will make it very clear in the round.
 Look for the signs, my body language will indicate how I feel about your speaking, not your arguments.
 Also, be sure to provide a clear roadmap before every speech and signpost along the way.
 I need you to let me know where to flow things or they might not end up where you want and end up not being evaluated.